Procrastination is a new word, but the phenomenon is not entirely new. It is an unconscious delaying of unpleasant tasks with the help of other tasks.

 Fiore also advises to split the working day into half-hour segments and mark them in the schedule only after the segment is completed.
 Then you have five minutes to relax and get back to work.
 Such a schedule allows to see that you’re moving forward, and not to be afraid.

-The bottom line is that a large businesse needs something that is absolutely not necessary for small affairs: long period of time and the right attitude.
+The bottom line is that a large business needs something that is absolutely not necessary for small affairs: long period of time and the right attitude.
 If you captured a large new project, it may be wise to postpone all the affairs for a couple of days?
-Commit yourself to a big business, while you have spirit and strength.
+Commit yourself to big business, while you have spirit and strength.
 Yes, you have a bunch of small affairs, but in two days you will make a lot more if you’re not distracted.

 Startups often work much more effectively in the very beginning, when the team consists of only two people, and their office is an apartment in a residential area.
 Nobody and nothing distracts them.
 And when they grow and hire people, they immediately begin to procrastinate doing less important things.
 And soon the whole company starts to echo them.

-Small affairs and distraction kill any project.
+Small affairs and distractions kill any project.
 Imagine that a person has decided to write a book.
 And then he realizes that he needs to tidy up the house.
 And so on and so forth.
 People who could not write a book for years, in fact do not sit looking at a blank sheet all day long.
 They feed their cats, go to the hardware store for bulbs, meet with friends in a cafe, check e-mail.
 They say that they have no time to work.
 That’s right.
 They do their best to have no time.